Don's "Whom We Might Be" Story

 ( note 13b ),

-an ancient region between the Tigris & Euphrates rivers in Iraq and in parts of Kuwait, Syria & Turkey
+an ancient region between the Tigris & Euphrates rivers in Iraq & in parts of Kuwait, Syria & Turkey

-Cultural ideas ( Judaism, Christianity, Hinduism, Islam, Buddhism & other religious entities ) begin to
+Cultural ideas ( religions such as Judaism, Christianity, Hinduism & others ) began to

 appear